Florida Tech Open Access Subvention Fund

 - Only current Florida Tech faculty, research scientists, graduate students and postdocs are eligible to receive funding.

-- Articles submitted for publications after January 1st, 2015 are eligible for funding.
+- Articles submitted for publication after January 1, 2015 are eligible for funding.

 - The university will provide funds for article-processing fees accrued when publishing in peer-reviewed OA journals that are: